 Solution 3: Scan for Viruses and Spyware

-It is also recommended to make sure that your PC is not infected with the malware or spywares, virus or malware infected computer system is very irritating to operate because it take more time to respond.
+It is also recommended to make sure that your PC is not infected with the malware or spyware, virus or malware infected computer system is very irritating to operate because it takes more time to respond.
 To do this you can use Windows Defender tool and scan your computer completely.

 You may also like: Methods to fix PAGE_FAULT_IN_NONPAGED_AREA Errors in Windows 10